-Asian stocks higher after Fed accelerates stimulus pullback
+World shares advance after Fed steps up stimulus pullback

 Germany is in the midst of its worst wave of infections so far.
 In Asia, South Korea has been struggling to beat back rising caseloads.

-Major U.S. stock indexes rose after declining before the release of the Fed’s statement at 2 p.m.
+On Wednesday, major U.S. stock indexes rose after declining before the release of the Fed’s statement at 2 p.m.
 Eastern time.
-They gained momentum toward the end of the day.
 The S&P 500 rose 1.6% to 4,709.85, nearly recouping all of its losses for the week and ending just below the record high it set last Friday.

 The Dow Jones Industrial Average rose 1.1% to 35,927.43 and the tech-heavy Nasdaq composite gained 2.2% to 15,565.58.
 The Russell 2000 index of smaller-company stocks rose 1.6%.
 Bond yields edged higher.